And watch her where she goes

 - Impairment Shot: Happens to Garrett during his backstory after he struck by one of the horses' hoof, and he describes how his sight becomes blurry and blackens completely.Garrett: (voice-over) First, all I could see was shapes...then shadows... ...and finally, my world went black.

 - It's All About Me: Ruber.
 In the words of King Arthur, "Oh Sir Ruber....always thinking of yourself."

 - "I Want" Song: Kayley's "On My Father's Wings," in which she expresses her desire to become a knight.
 The other characters get their own songs, too.

-- Just Between You and Me: Ruber details his Evil Plan to Kayley and her mother, mostly in song.
+- Just Between You and Me: Ruber details his Evil Plan to Kayley and her mother, mostly in song, after he captures them.

 - Left Stuck After Attack: This is how the Big Bad meets his end.
 The wicked Ruber has used a magic potion to fuse the Excalibur sword onto his hand.
 With this, he tries to impale Kayley and Garrett, but misses.
 The blow implants Excalibur firmly in its original stone where the ancient magic detects that Ruber is not the rightful ruler, and disintegrates him for such presumption.

 - Lighter and Softer: The original novel the film is based has a much darker tone and more mature content (in the book, the main character was raped as a kid by a family friend, for crying out loud).
 The film adaptation was intended to be Darker and Edgier, but was significantly toned down to make it more family friendly.